Q & A

 Question: Under what circumstances might the 12 month residency period be reduced or extended?

 Generally, the SARP is a one year program with two exceptions:

 There is no provision for a residency period to be reduced in time.
-If a resident brings extraordinary experience in another state, the IRP should reflect the idiosyncrasies of NJ with emphasis on NJ education law/code and networks of professional support.
+If a resident brings extraordinary leadership experience in another state, the IRP should reflect the idiosyncrasies of NJ with emphasis on NJ education law/code and networks of professional support.

 Question: Why am I required to attend the New Superintendents’ Academy if I am not serving as a superintendent?

 Keep in mind that the NJSARP is a requirement for the Standard School Administrator Certificate, which authorizes its holder to serve as superintendent of schools.
 The NSA requirement is designed to provide learning experiences that prepare the resident to successfully serve in that role.

 The 12 month residency period begins with the first meeting between the resident and the mentor.

 How much does the residency cost?

-Answer: The New Superintendents’ Academy costs $1750 and includes NJASA Legal Publications.
+The SARP costs $1750 and includes the New Superintendents’ Academy and the NJASA Legal Publications for one year.
 That fee is paid upon registering for the program.
-Mentors are paid $2500 upon completion of the residency period directly by the resident or the sponsoring BOE.
+Mentors are paid $2500 directly by the resident or the sponsoring BOE.